Tornadoes, wildfires and blinding dust sweep across US as massive storm leaves at least 35 dead

 Missouri resident Dakota Henderson said he and others rescuing trapped neighbors found five bodies scattered in the debris Friday night outside what remained of his aunt's house in hard-hit Wayne County.
 Scattered twisters killed at least a dozen people in the state, authorities said.

-“It was a very rough deal last night,” Henderson said Saturday, not far from the splintered home from which he said they rescued his aunt through a window of the only room left standing.
+“It was a very rough deal last night,” Henderson said Saturday, not far from the splintered home he said they rescued his aunt from through a window of the only room left standing.
 “It’s really disturbing for what happened to the people, the casualties last night."

 Authorities were still sifting through massive tornado damage.